rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 ### Create a port-group

+To create a port-group, use the following steps:

 1. Navigate to the **Port Groups** tab.

 2. Under the **Port Groups** label, click **Add Group**.

    The **Add Group** page is displayed.

 3. In the **Group Name** field, type the name of the port-group.

-   We recommend using a name that directly relates to the access that this port-group will grant.
-We also recommend using all capital letters with dashes separating word groups.
+   We recommend that you use a name that directly relates to the access that this port-group will grant.
+We also recommend that you use all capital letters with dashes separating word groups.
 For example, if a port-group is used to give access to TCP ports 80 and 443, you might name the port-group **TCP-80-443**.

    By clearly and appropriately naming the port-group, you reduce the risk of misconfiguration in the future, which could mistakenly result in a compromise if undesired access is opened.